 Class D: An unoccupied dwelling is exempt indefinitely if the former occupier is in prison (imprisonment for non-payment of Council Tax or a fine is excluded).
 The property may be either furnished or unfurnished.

-Class E: Unoccupied property where the former resident is receiving care in hospital or a care home.
+Class E: Unoccupied property where the former resident is now permanently resident and receiving care in a hospital or a care home.

 Class F: Unoccupied property where the former liable Council Tax payer has died and the only person liable would be the deceased's personal representative.
 The exemption continues for up to six months after grant of probate or letters of administration.
-On expiry of the exemption period the property will become a Long Term Empty property and will then be liable for 100% charge.
-Properties that are unoccupied and unfurnished for over 2 years will be subject to a 150% charge.
+On expiry of the exemption period the property will become liable for 100% charge.
+Properties that are unoccupied and unfurnished for over two years will be subject to a premium as detailed above.
+Please note, if you are the sole beneficiary of a property, the Class F may not apply.

 Class G: Unoccupied property exempt indefinitely if occupation prohibited by law.